paweljarosz/defarc/README.md

 	local attributes_names = defarc.get_attributes_names()
 ```

-### .get_attribute_by_id(attribute_id)
+### get_attribute_by_id(attribute_id)
 Returns a table with selected attribute data.
 One need to provide a proper attribute id, otherwise it will return nil.

 * **PARAMETER:** `attribute_id` (string) - an id of a attribute from Arcweave JSON
 * **RETURNS:** `attribute_table` (table) - a table with data regarding selected attribute